pifight/pifight/doc/MVP.md

 - BE serves bot positions
 - BE serves icon for each bot
 - FE can get bot info from file: url or from back end
+- CI working
+- BE serves shots and pings